Rpcraig123/Gear-Grindr/README.md

 ![](client/src/assets/GearGrindr.gif)

 >## *Description*
 A full stack app where users can discuss what grinds their gears.
 Developed with a team as part of a hackathon.
-Built using Vue.js and flask. *Not currently compatible with mobile display sizes.*
+Built using Vue.js and Flask. *Not currently compatible with mobile display sizes.*

 ---